 A hedge is an investment that protects your finances from a risky situation.
 Hedging is done to minimize or offset the chance that your assets will lose value.
 It also limits your loss to a known amount if the asset does lose value.
 It's similar to home insurance.
 You pay a fixed amount each month.
-If a fire wipes out all the value of your home, your loss is the only known amount of the deductible.
+If a fire wipes out all the value of your home, your loss is the only the known amount of the deductible.